 Manual knife sharpeners:

-Manual sharpeners like this Smith’s Edgeware manual knife sharpener are simple to use and they get a result that’s similar to a honing steel.
-This particular model has four stages – two for Asian-style cutlery like santoku knives, and two for European-style cutlery like chef’s knives and slicers.
-There’s a coarse stage and a fine stage for each style.
+Manual sharpeners are simple to use and they get a result that’s similar to a honing steel.
+The Wusthof manual knife sharpener is designed for European-style cutlery like chef’s knives and slicers.
+There’s a coarse stage for sharpening and a fine stage for honing.

 To sharpen with this type of tool, use it in the same way that you’d use an electric knife sharpener.
 Just pull your knife through the center of each stage with a steady movement.
 You don’t need to use a lot of force when sharpening.
 As with all sharpening tools, pushing your knife harder against the sharpening surface does not equal better or faster sharpening.